 Structure of the Vienna BioCenter

-The organisations that jointly form the VBC include four basic research institutes, three universities and 16 biotech companies.
+The organisations that jointly form the VBC include four basic research institutes, two universities and 18 biotech companies.
 Companies more generally related to life sciences such as conference organisers have also moved to the area.

 The four basic research institutes at the VBC cooperate particularly closely: the IMP; the Max F. Perutz Laboratories (MFPL) of University of Vienna and Medical University of Vienna; the Institute of Molecular Biotechnology (IMBA) of the Austrian Academy of Sciences (ÖAW); and the Gregor Mendel Institute of Molecular Plant Biology (GMI), also of the ÖAW - links are given below.